-o.
+n.
 Income taxes - Income tax expense represents the sum of the tax currently payable and deferred tax.

-1. Current tax
+i.
+Current tax

-Current income tax ("ISR") is recognized in the results of the year in which is incurred.
-Until December 31, 2013, current income tax was calculated as the higher of the ISR and the Business Flat Tax ("IETU").
+Current income tax (ISR) is recognized in the results of the year in which is incurred.
+Until December 31, 2013, current income tax was calculated as the higher of the ISR and the Business Flat Tax (IETU).

-Until 2013 Grupo Carso has the authorization of the Secretary of Finance and Public Credit in Mexico to prepare its income tax on a consolidated basis, which includes the proportional taxable income or loss of its Mexican subsidiaries, abrogated with effect from January 1, 2014.
-For its part, the tax provisions of the foreign subsidiaries are determined based on the taxable income of each individual entity.
+Until 2013 Grupo Carso had the authorization of the Secretary of Finance and Public Credit in Mexico to prepare its income tax on a consolidated basis, which included the proportional taxable income or loss of its Mexican subsidiaries.
+Tax provisions of the foreign subsidiaries are determined based on the taxable income of each individual entity.

-Beginning in 2014 Grupo Carso has the authorization of the Secretary of Finance and Public Credit in Mexico to prepare its income tax on a fiscal integration basis (Please see note 27).
+Since 2014 Grupo Carso has the authorization of the Secretary of Finance and Public Credit in Mexico to prepare its income tax on a fiscal integration basis (see Note 27).

-2. Deferred income tax
+ii.
+Deferred income tax